lowRISC/opentitan/hw/ip/otbn/doc/theory_of_operation.md

 Before being stored in SRAM, the instruction word with the attached Integrity Protection Code, as well as the address are scrambled according to the [memory scrambling algorithm](#memory-scrambling).
 The scrambling is reversed on a read.

-The ephemeral memory scrambling key and the nonce are provided by the [OTP block](../../otp_ctrl/README.md).
+The ephemeral memory scrambling key and the nonce are provided by the OTP block (for example, see earlgrey's [scrambling specification](../../../top_earlgrey/ip_autogen/otp_ctrl/doc/theory_of_operation.md#scrambling-key-derivation)).
 They are set once when OTBN block is reset, and changed whenever a [secure wipe](#instruction-memory-imem-secure-wipe) of the instruction memory is performed.

 The Integrity Protection Code is checked on every memory read, even though the code remains attached to the data.